-Click here to visit my page about how to get from FCO to Rome, and find out your options from taking a bus or train, to a city taxi to a private limo.
+Click here to visit my page about how to get to Rome from Fiumicino airport, and read in more details about your options from taking a bus or train, city taxi, or a private limo.

-When traveling to Rome by train, you will likely arrive at Rome's main train station, Termini, but also at our second "main" train station, Tiburtina.
+When traveling to Rome by train, you will likely arrive at Rome's main train station, Termini.

 Rome’s Stazione Tiburtina was inaugurated in 2011, and it’s meant to become the main point of arrival and departure for many Eurostar trains in and out of Rome.

-Termini is and will remain the station for the Leonardo Express from Fiumicino airport.
-Here is the official web site for Trenitalia (Ferrovia dello Stato).
-(They also have this site in English, see the button at the top.)
+Termini is and will remain the station for the Leonardo Express to/from Fiumicino airport.

 If you are traveling to Rome on a cruise, you will be arriving at the port town of Civitavecchia, which is about 80 km (50 miles), or just over an hour outside of Rome.